 Western Sydney and Charles Sturt both have a strong commitment to the regions in which they are located.
 The medical program combines problem-based learning and clinical practice.
 The program is designed to provide you with the knowledge, skills and experience to make an important contribution to the community’s health and wellbeing.

 Uniquely, we offer three years of embedded clinical training, including experiential learning from elders and others during an Aboriginal Health Service placement, General Practice, community health services, research skills application, personal and professional development as well as the core scientific knowledge which will become the foundation for your life-long learning.

-Be a life saver
+Be a Life Saver

 Whether in Campbelltown or Orange, you will have access to state-of-the-art research facilities.
-The Clinical Schools out of which you will be based, along with our your campus base in Campbelltown and Orange are brand new and purpose built specifically for our students.
+The Clinical Schools out of which you will be based, along with our campus base in Campbelltown and Orange are brand new and purpose built specifically for our students.
 Four themes run throughout this program: patient care, health in the community, personal and professional development, and scientific basis of medicine.
-Clinical learning begins from the first weeks and as you work with and learn from real patients.
+Clinical learning begins from the first weeks as you work with and learn from real patients.
 You will be supported by small-group collaborative learning at the bedside and on campus that continues throughout the program.
 Applying the biomedical sciences to clinical problems, you will acquire and practice clinical and research skills as you build your portfolio of evidence of your learning.

 You will extend and apply your knowledge and practical skills in full-time clinical and community placements including in Aboriginal Medical Services, complete a scholarly project and build your clinical experience through placements in speciality and subspecialty medicine.